Too Fat for 15: Fighting Back

 Too Fat for 15: Fighting Back is an American reality television series on Style.
 The series debuted on August 9, 2010.

-On March 7, 2011, The series' 16-episode Season 2 premiered.
+The second season premiered on March 7, 2011.
 The mid-season finale aired on April 25, 2011.
 The second half of season 2 premiered on October 19, 2011.

 Premise

 The series shares the stories of various overweight teenagers who are enrolled at Wellspring Academies, and looks at their quest to lose weight.